adalkiran/distributed-inference/README.md

 Then, follow these steps:

 * Clone this repo to your local filesystem
-* Due to VS Code hasn't support Docker Compose Profiles yet, we can't let VS Code trigger docker-compose via devcontainer.json file, you should call docker-compose manually as described above, at **Production Mode** chapter.
+* Due to VS Code hasn't support Docker Compose Profiles yet, we can't let VS Code trigger docker-compose via devcontainer.json file, you should call docker-compose manually as described above, in **Production Mode** chapter.
 * Open the folder "distributed-inference" with VS Code by "Open Folder..." command.
 This opens the root folder of the project.
 * Ensure correct service name written at ```service``` key at ```.devcontainer/devcontainer.json``` of particular service folder you want to debug.
 * Press <kbd>F1</kbd> and select **"Remote Containers: Open Folder in Container..."** then select one of folders in the root folder, not the root folder itself.
 You can select any of the services, which you want to develop.